 Comparable Foreign Payments

-A Comparable Foreign Payment (CFP) is any payment from a foreign country that is paid periodically to an Australian pensioner to provide income in respect of:
+A Comparable Foreign Payment (CFP) is any payment from a foreign country that is paid periodically to people in receipt of certain Australian income support payments, including:

 It also includes:

 - payments to a partner or carer, and

 - company pensions and superannuation payments that are regulated through a country's national social security system.

 War service and restitution pensions and compensation payments are not regarded as CFPs.